rails-girls-summer-of-code/summer-of-code/about/roles.md

 Our <a href="/campaign">crowdfunding campaign</a> is vitally important to Summer of Code.
 Your donation goes directly to participants, and makes a big difference to how many can be accepted.
-If your company can't sponsor an entire package, they can still donate via our crowdfunding campaign.
+If your company cannott sponsor an entire package, they can still donate a smaller amount via our crowdfunding campaign — any donation counts!.